More Information

 Though a properly installed PolyPavement wear-surface resists freeze-thaw damage, it should be mentioned as a precaution that freeze-thaw damage will occur and could be very severe if a PolyPavement wear-surface is installed directly on top of a sub-grade that has not been properly prepared to address local ground water levels or surface water conditions.

-WET CLIMATE OR PERMANENT GROUND MOISTURE CONDITIONS
+WHAT ABOUT WET CLIMATE OR PERMANENT GROUND MOISTURE CONDITIONS?

 Wet climate and permanent ground moisture conditions are a potential problem for a PolyPavement installation.
 Though PolyPavement works well in wet climates, when PolyPavement is first installed it must be allowed to dry.
 If the climate or the ground moisture conditions do not have alternating cycles of wet conditions and dry conditions that allow naturally existing wet muddy soil to dry, then soil treated with PolyPavement will not have conditions that allow it to dry.
 It can rain daily on a PolyPavement surface that has been allowed to dry without damaging it, but it must first be allowed to dry.